 Increase Moisture and Hydration Levels in the Skin

-The words “moisture” and “hydration” mean very different things when it comes to the skin.
-Hydration is an indicator of the skin’s water content and moisture is an indicator of the skin’s oil content.
-These two elements go hand-in-hand, and having a balance between the two is a key factor in achieving and maintaining healthy skin.
+The words “moisture” and “hydration” mean very different things and are often confused with each other.
+Hydration is an indication of the skin’s water content and moisture is an indication of the skin’s oil content.
+These two elements go hand-in-hand and having a balance between the two is a key factor in achieving and maintaining healthy skin.

 Skin that lacks oil is traditionally considered “dry,” which is a skin type.
 On the other hand, skin that lacks water is dehydrated, which is a skin condition.
 Skin can be dry, dehydrated or both.
 Skin can also be oily and dehydrated – which might be the most frustrating of all.
 When we transition into the cooler months, dryness and dehydration can worsen and cause dullness, flaking and irritation.
 The key to balanced skin is ensuring you’re using products that boost both hydration and moisture in your skin.
 Ingredients like Hyaluronic Acid are great to boost hydration, while natural oils and butters are amazing at giving your skin nourishing moisture.